oxen-io/lokinet/readme.md

 ### MacOS <span id="mac-install" />

-Lokinet ~~is~~ will be available on the Apple App store.

 Source code compilation of Lokinet by end users is not supported or permitted by apple on their platforms, see [this](contrib/macos/README.txt) for more information.

 If you find this disagreeable consider using a platform that permits compiling from source.

 ### Windows <span id="windows-install" />